Rickettsialpox is a disease spread by a mite. It causes a chickenpox-like rash on the body.

 The health care provider will do an examination to look for a rash similar to the one in chickenpox.

-There are usually no complications if the disorder is treated.
+There are usually no complications if the infection is treated.

 When to Contact a Medical Professional

-Raoult D. Rickettsia akari (Rickettsial pox).
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 188.
+Raoult D. Rickettsia akari (Rickettsialpox).
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 189.